Mando75/react-shell/README.md

 - [ ] Optional built in commands such as `help` and `clear`
 - [ ] More control over buffer output formatting
+- [ ] More real shell features like piping

 ## Acknowledgements